naimcivan/Master-Thesis/README.md

 recognition to assess whether the firms’ linguistic reactions’ to society’s demands have changed in the sustainability context in the comparison of before and after COVID.

+To what extent can NLP discover the evolution of the topics in business domain in response to societal backlash through social media in the context of sustainability before and after COVID?